-Potentially suitable murrelet nesting habitats are primarily old-growth and mature forests, but they may also include a variety of forest types including younger forests containing individual-remnant older or deformed residual trees left from previous timber harvest and natural disturbances including windstorms and fire (See inset box for more information on residual trees, the term used for this board manual section).
-When evaluating a stand for platform potential, it is important to consider the historical events and influences that may have created irregular structures.
-Nesting habitat may sometimes develop earlier in younger coastal forests with a high proportion of western hemlock.
+Potentially suitable murrelet nesting habitats are primarily old-growth and mature forests, but they may also include a variety of forest types including younger forests containing residual trees left from previous timber harvest and natural disturbances including windstorms and fire (See inset box for more information on residual trees, the term used for this board manual section).
+When evaluating a stand for the presence of platforms, it is important to consider the historical events and influences that may have created irregular structures that can be identified as platforms.
+Nesting habitat sometimes develops earlier in younger coastal forests with a high proportion of western hemlock.
 However, Douglas-fir dominated forests develop murrelet habitat characteristics at an older age.
-Forests with residual trees or other suitable stand attributes may be the products of windstorms, fire, local microclimates such as high humidity zones, previous logging timber harvest operations that did not remove all trees, or high site productivity for regrowth of historic clearcuts.
+Forests with residual trees or other suitable stand attributes may be the products of windstorms, fire, local microclimates such as high humidity zones, previous timber harvest operations that did not remove all trees, or high site productivity for regrowth of historic clearcuts.
 These stands usually exhibit a broad range of interior conditions often including snags, decaying down material, and moss.